dialchain/dial/specs/Publication.md

 The DIAL file type.
 "Publication" means it indicates that this document is a publication.

 ## [cid]
 Reference to documents verified by this validator and part of this publication.
-A validator ca use a single publication to publish many unrelated declaration files.
+A validator can use a single publication to publish many unrelated declaration files.

 ## [twindow]
 This indicates the time window (block) in which this document is published.
-For the genesis publication, antecedant information are missing, as we are dealing with the first publication.
+For the genesis publication, antecedent information are missing, as we are dealing with the first publication.

 ## [proof][i]
 A publication will be signed by 2 of 3 nodes of the same validator.